 If your goal is to build a well-defined and strong chest, incline dumbbell flys are a great way to help you get there.

-At least, it will for sure help you get there.
+At least, it will surely help you get there.

 The incline dumbbell fly is not a difficult exercise, but it can pose some risks if you aren’t careful.